-The United Cook Inlet Drift Association (UCIDA) was incorporated in 1980.
-UCIDA’s purpose is to enhance and perpetuate the interests of the Upper Cook Inlet commercial drift gillnet salmon fishing industry.
+The United Cook Inlet Drift Association (UCIDA) was incorporated in 1980 to represent the 570 drift gillnet salmon fishing permit holders in Alaska’s Cook Inlet.
+UCIDA’s purpose is to enhance and perpetuate the interests of this valuable commercial salmon fishing industry.

 The nine members of the Board of Directors serve staggered three-year terms.
 Elections are held at annual membership meetings.
 Members (Upper Cook Inlet drift gillnet permit holders) and Associate Members are encouraged to attend all Board meetings.